Dragonheart: Creative direction

 Pogue explains that Draco uses the scams he and Bowen do to "pick at Bowen's conscience and test his morality".
 Each village they go to is more poverty-stricken than the last.
 This point would come to a head and serve Bowen's character arc in the swamp village; its people are beyond impoverished, and Bowen feels he can no longer justify the scams as a way to be a thorn in Einon's side.
 When Cohen added the pigs to the scene, Pogue told De Laurentiis it would make everyone look stupid since the villagers were supposed to be starving.
-They are trying to eat a seemingly dead Draco for an easy meal before turning on Bowen, Kara, and Gilbert for being the victims of a cruel joke, yet the pigs surrounding the villagers would've sustained them.
+They are trying to eat a seemingly dead Draco for an easy meal before turning on Bowen, Kara, and Gilbert for being the victims of a cruel joke, yet the pigs surrounding the villagers would have sustained them.
 Pogue and De Laurentiis brought the illogical nature of adding the pigs to Cohen's attention, but he forcibly dismissed their concerns.
 The pigs stayed in the film, and the elements that would serve Bowen's arc became pointless.

-According to Johnson, the script changes also damaged Einon; Johnson envisioned Kenneth Branagh or a similar actor in the role as a quiet and confident villain with a sense of unpredictability who'd go crazy upon realizing his and Draco's fates are connected.
+According to Johnson, the script changes also damaged Einon; Johnson envisioned Kenneth Branagh or a similar actor in the role as a quiet and confident villain with a sense of unpredictability who would go crazy upon realizing his and Draco's fates are connected.
 To Johnson, the script revisions turned Einon into a continuously shouting brat and a character stripped of potential development.

 This was a guy who had been given immortality.
 He knows it, or at least believes it.
 He's been saved by a dragon; he's blessed, and unstoppable.
 An unstoppable guy doesn't go around raging, he's supremely confident and quiet.
 He kills with a whisper, and not with a scream.
 My idea was Kenneth Branagh, or someone of that ilk.
 They made Einon into this character who had nowhere to go.
 Throughout the whole first act of the movie was just screaming and yelling and throwing things around!
 He was just being a whiny brat.
 Where do you go from there?
 You can't get bigger, and you can't get smaller because the movie is supposed to build.
 My idea was for him to just be so quiet and you just wouldn't know what he was going to do next.
 He had half of a dragon's heart inside of him.
 And it isn't until you see this dragon return to come for him, and he realizes that if the dragon dies he's dead, that he really begins to panic, and then he starts to go crazy.
 That's what you want, but you don't start there!